GerrFrog/TraderBot/README.md

     Implemented technical indicators:
     - [x] Normalized Moving Average Convergence/Divergence by "glaz" (Normalize_MACD)

+# Create new Strategy
+1. Describe new Strategy in src/strategies
+2. Add Strategy to Manager in src/managers

 # Create new Worker and Strategy
 1. Describe new Indicator in src/indicators, if it does not exist